bigtoga/Project3/Idea_MortgageRates.md

 Why this is interesting
-* In late April, [Seeking Alpha publishes a fantastic article](https://seekingalpha.com/article/4340921-why-you-should-wait-to-refinance) showing the relationship between 10-year Treasury bonds and Mortgage rates.
+* In late April, [Seeking Alpha publishes a fantastic article](https://seekingalpha.com/article/4340921-why-you-should-wait-to-refinance) showing the relationship between 10-year Treasury yields and Mortgage rates.
-This report highlights a large gap between current mortgage rates and Treasury rates.
+This report highlights a large gap between current mortgage rates and Treasury yields.
 This gap appears to represent a potential future buying opportunity for homeowners
 * Days later, on May 1, mortgage rates hit an all-time low, dropping 10 basis points [another article from Seeking Alpha](https://seekingalpha.com/news/3567005-mortgage-rates-sink-to-all-time-low)